lucidsolns/tf-proxmox-n8n/README.md

 n8n does not use environment variables for the owner account's email or password.
 The initial owner account is set up interactively when the n8n instance starts for the first time.

-Thus I would highly recommend not making the site public until this is done.
+Thus I would highly recommend not making the site public until the password is set.

 # Links